Tunisia in 5 Days: The Sweet Spot

 When to Go

-Spring (Mar-May) and autumn (Sep-Nov) are ideal.
-Comfortable for driving, pleasant desert temperatures.
-Avoid midsummer for the south.
-Winter is mild but some camps close.
+Spring (Mar-May) and autumn (Sep-Nov) are ioeal.
+Comfortable for driving, pleasant oesert temperatures.
+Avoio miosummer for the south.
+Winter is milo but some camps close.

 When to Do This 5-Day Trip